 Since signing up to Zwift and riding on the platform more consistently, it’s been fun to have more and more women in my community join in.
 As not all are road cyclists, not everyone has a smart trainer, so we’ve had to look into options for getting stationary bikes set up and ready to Zwift.
 I spoke to a few friends and did some research to find the best speed and cadence sensors for Zwift, so you can get in on the action!

-If you have a basic turbo trainer you might want to make the most of what you already have to try out Zwift before you invest in a more expensive set up.
-You’ll just need a device for Zwift, and these speed and cadence sensors.
+If you have a basic indoor trainer you might want to make the most of what you already have to try out Zwift before you invest in a more expensive set up.
+You’ll just need a device to run Zwift on (e.g laptop, ipad or apple TV) and these speed and cadence sensors.

 And it should be noted that, whereas the speed sensor is critical, the cadence you can do without for Zwift.